JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 describe(df)
 ```

 To focus our search, we start looking at just the means and medians of specific columns.
-In the example below, we use numeric indexing to access the columns of the `DataFrame`:
+In the example below, we use numeric indexing to access the columns of the `DataTable`:

 ```julia
 mean(dropnull(df[1]))